medcomdk/MedCom-FHIR-Communication/docs/index.md

 If the content of the letter part is changed, the message is considered a completely new message with the consequent change of both EnvelopeId, LetterId and timestamp, where relevant.
 Resubmissions are always done manually.

-For historical reasons, there has been no requirement to use positive receipts, which is why Scenario # 1a can in practice be run as Scenario # 1b.
-The sender system may therefore experience that there is no acknowledgment of receipt of a message, and it is not recommended to make program logic that sends messages.
+For historical reasons, there has been no requirement to use positive acknowledgments, which is why Scenario # 1a can in practice be run as Scenario # 1b.
+The Sending System may therefore experience that there is no acknowledgment of acknowledgment of a message, and it is not recommended to make program logic that sends messages.
-For a number of standards, however, there is an explicit requirement for a positive receipt, see the documentation for the individual standards if this is the case.#### Reliable Messaging using VANSEnvelope
+For a number of standards, however, there is an explicit requirement for a positive acknowledgment, see the documentation for the individual standards if this is the case.#### Reliable Messaging using VANSEnvelope

 ### VANSEnvelope